vaelgates/arkose/apply.md

 <!-- Content -->

-<p>You're invited to schedule an Arkose Consultation Call: a 30-45 minute call for machine learning professionals interested in contributing to technical AI safety work.
-After discussing your specific needs, we can connect you to potential collaborators in industry or academia, funding and job opportunities, and provide ongoing support to further your AI safety work.</p>
+<p>Expedite your engagement in AI safety with an Arkose Consultation Call: a 30-45 minute call for machine learning professionals interested in contributing to technical AI safety work.</p>

+<p>After discussing your specific needs, we can connect you to potential collaborators in industry or academia, funding and job opportunities, and provide ongoing support to further your AI safety work.</p>

-<a href="https://calendly.com/arkose" class="button special fit">Schedule a Consultation Call</a>
+<a href="https://airtable.com/appPMHlJ6Z7XkDSEi/shr8RR0ZkJr22Ub3Z" class="button special fit">Apply for a Consultation Call</a>
 <br>

 <h2> What we do</h2>